-Looking to watch 'The Adventures of Sherlock Holmes' on your TV, phone, or tablet?
-Hunting down a streaming service to buy, rent, download, or view the Alfred L. Werker-directed movie via subscription can be a challenge, so we here at Moviefone want to help you out.
+Want to watch 'The Adventures of Sherlock Holmes' on your TV or mobile device at home?
+Hunting down a streaming service to buy, rent, download, or view the Alfred L. Werker-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the heavy lifting.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The Adventures of Sherlock Holmes' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'The Adventures of Sherlock Holmes' right now, here are some specifics about the 20th Century Fox mystery flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The Adventures of Sherlock Holmes' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'The Adventures of Sherlock Holmes' right now, here are some specifics about the 20th Century Fox thriller flick.

-Released September 1st, 1939, 'The Adventures of Sherlock Holmes' stars Basil Rathbone, Nigel Bruce, Ida Lupino, Alan Marshal The NR movie has a runtime of about 1 hr 25 min, and received a user score of 69 (out of 100) on TMDb, which compiled reviews from 139 well-known users.
+Released September 1st, 1939, 'The Adventures of Sherlock Holmes' stars Basil Rathbone, Nigel Bruce, Ida Lupino, Alan Marshal The NR movie has a runtime of about 1 hr 25 min, and received a user score of 69 (out of 100) on TMDb, which put together reviews from 149 experienced users.

-'The Adventures of Sherlock Holmes' is currently available to rent, purchase, or stream via subscription on Fandango At Home, Apple TV, Google Play Movies, Amazon Video, and YouTube .
+'The Adventures of Sherlock Holmes' is currently available to rent, purchase, or stream via subscription on Amazon Video, Fawesome, Fandango At Home, Apple TV, YouTube, and Google Play Movies .

 'The Adventures of Sherlock Holmes' Release Dates